 #1) Credit card points can be transferred to a variety of different airlines

 Probably the biggest benefit for credit card points is the flexibility.
-Chase Ultimate Rewards points can transferred to 10 different airline partners.
+Chase Ultimate Rewards points can be transferred to 10 different airline partners.
 Amex Membership Rewards points are transferable to 19 different airlines partners.
 Citi ThankYou Points are good with 16 airlines, while Capital One partners with 15 airlines.
 There are a plethora of options when you have credit card points.

 And because there are a variety of airlines, there are also a variety of airline alliances and partners you can also use.
 So while you might transfer your Amex points to Air Canada, you can redeem those points (now Air Canada miles) for flights on other Star Alliance airlines.
 For example, you could fly to Portugal on TAP Air Portugal even though you don’t have any TAP Air Portugal’s frequent flyer miles.
 So you went from Amex points to Air Canada miles to a redemption on TAP Air Portugal.
 This is the biggest benefit of being able to utilize so many different airline partners.